 The company had set up a war room and a team to engage with followers live on social media.

 Setting up a calendar will help in organizing your efforts and allocating appropriate resources to your social media platforms.
-From there, it’s really about being creative.
+From there, it’s really about infusing your media strategy with creativity.

 5. Take care of the tactical aspects

 Until now, we’ve mostly discussed the high-level strategic decisions concerning social media.
-Now, let’s discuss the specifics of how you’ll get to work:
+Now, let’s discuss the specifics of how you’ll get to work to build your social media marketing plan.

 1. Define your target audience

-If you’re targeting entirely different kinds of people, than you’ll need to create multiple brand personas.
-And, your updates need to appeal to each section of your audience.
-Writing down the characteristics of your audience brings clarity when writing updates and even devising overall social media strategies.
+If you’re targeting entirely different kinds of people across social networks, than you’ll need to create multiple brand personas.
+And, your social media updates need to appeal to each section of your audience.
+Writing down the characteristics of your audience brings clarity when writing updates and when devising your overall social media strategy.

+Social media marketing isn’t always a one-man show, especially if you’re a large company whose media strategy involves a high number of social networks.
 I’ve already shared a content calendar template.
-But, also decide the tools that you’ll use for posting updates and communicating with team members.
+But, also select the tools that you’ll use for posting social media updates and communicating with team members.

 I would recommend that you keep it simple.
 You can use Buffer for scheduling updates on all of the major social media platforms.
 For writing updates, you can use excel spreadsheets.
 Have regular meetings with team members.